The Short Answer

 If you are an owner of an In Progress process, the process appears in TeamworkIQ's In Progress screen.

-If you are an owner of a process, TeamworkIQ allows you to edit the process even after it has been started.
+If you are an owner of a process, TeamworkIQ allows you to pause a running process.
+A paused process may also be updated.

 Done: Completed or Stopped

 When a process ends, it is called Done.
 A process that is Done has a result that indicates how it ended.

 - If the process ran to completion, the result is Completed.